callemall/tea-status-pages/README.md

 Both pages are hosted on an S3 bucket: https://us-east-1.console.aws.amazon.com/s3/buckets/cea-error-pages

-These pages retrieve data from the status.io API to display on the page.
+These pages retrieve data from the status.io [public status API](https://status.text-em-all.com/1.0/status/536bd6f1fd254d6008000273) to display on the page.
 The credential to the Text-Em-All status.io account can be found [on the engineering wiki](https://sites.google.com/call-em-all.com/engineeringoperationswiki/contact-info?authuser=0#h.p_2_vfmYqglTNj).

 ## How to Update the Contents of the Error or Maintenance Pages